hannesdatta/course-odcm/content/docs/course/exam/_index.md

 ### Part 1: Theory

-- This part of the exam consists of __personalized open and closed (multiple-choice) questions__, shown in __random order__.
+- This part of the exam (about 30% of your exam grade) consists of __personalized open and closed (multiple-choice) questions__, shown in __random order__.
 The dominant question type is __open questions__.
 - Students __*cannot* go back between questions__ (i.e., questions need to be answered in the order they appear).
-- Allocate approximately 45 minutes to work on this part, which predominately focuses on the workflow for collecting web data ("Fields of Gold" paper)
+- Allocate approximately 45 minutes to work on this part, which predominately focuses on the workflow for collecting web data ("Fields of Gold" paper).
 - Cognitive skills that will be tested are knowledge, comprehension, and analysis.

 ### Part 2: Practical

-- This part of the exam consists of __personalized open questions__, shown in __random order__.
+- This part of the exam (about 70% of your exam grade) consists of __personalized open questions__, shown in __random order__.
 - Students can go freely back and forth between questions in this part.
 - Allocate approximately 2:15 minutes to work on this part, which focuses on all course learning goals.
 - Expect three broad questions